francesctr4/NOUS_Multithreading.h/README.md

 ---

+### **Contributing**
+Pull requests are welcome!
+If you'd like to suggest improvements, add features, or report issues, feel free to open a GitHub issue or PR.

+---

 ### **Setup**

 1. Download or copy the file ```NOUS_Multithreading.h``` into your project directory and add it to the project.